-There was an article a while back that talked about Autism mothers having brain scans that matched those of soldiers back from war that had been diagnosed with PTSD.
+There was an article a while back that talked about autism mothers having brain scans that matched those of soldiers returning from war who had been diagnosed with PTSD.
 It’s no shock to me that there is a link.
 Trauma of birth alone can shock a woman to her core depending on the circumstances.
-Then to nurture a child with your heart and soul only to have a doctor give a side glance and an Autism diagnosis in less than 15 minutes time is yet another jolt.
-It tends to isolate parents to feel so alone because no one can relate.
-As a result, they often withdraw all together.
+Then to nurture a child with your heart and soul only to have a doctor give a side glance and an autism diagnosis in less than 15 minutes time is yet another jolt.
+It tends to isolate parents, who feel so alone because no one can relate.
+As a result, they often withdraw altogether.
 Friends no longer call and invite you to parties.
 Family members ignore or pretend all is well and avoid talking about your children.
 You really are better off on a deserted island all by yourself, at least you’d have peace and quiet.

 They get there from living in the trenches too long without support.
-As a single parent trying to do it all or while the other parent is off working multiple jobs to make ends meet, it is a constant struggle for most.
+For single parents trying to do it all, or couples where one parent is off working multiple jobs to make ends meet, it is a constant struggle for most.
 There is not enough support in the world sometimes.
-Some people get financial contributions as support which helps, but the emotional support is few and far between.
-People take notice when there is typically a tipping point.
-When an overwhelmed parent is teetering and finally stands up and screams to only get ignored by the room full of people as if they were not even there.
+Some people get financial contributions as support, which helps, but the emotional support is few and far between.
+People typically only take notice when there is a tipping point.
+When an overwhelmed parent is teetering and finally stands up and screams, only to be ignored by the room full of people, as if they were not even there.
 Even better is when you’re then criticized for popping your cork.
-It isn’t surprising that so many people turn to facebook for a sense of unity.
+It isn’t surprising that so many people turn to Facebook for a sense of unity.
 We can all relate right?
 It’s a bit of therapy.
 But then naturally – you’re criticized for spending too much time there and not enough time disciplining your child.
 It’s all more than enough to drive a person crazy.
-So the next time you read an article about Autism parents and PTSD or other trauma related diagnoses…that will be me screaming in the background.
+So the next time you read an article about autism parents and PTSD or other trauma-related diagnoses . . . that will be me you hear screaming in the background.

 To read more blogs by Cupcake, please click here.